naviabbot/winget-spinup/readme.md

 That'll do it.
 Just follow the prompts as the pop up.

 ## What's it got?
+There are two versions - "Gaming Edition" and the spinup json file.
-The full version is how I provision a Windows Computer -
+The spinup json is how I provision a Windows Computer -
 ### Runtime Environments
 - .NET Framework 4.8, Runtime 6, and Runtime 7 (And 6 & 7 Desktop Runtimes)
 - Java RE 8